ricardovmr/docker-course/ex-volume/README.md

 docker container run -p(port) 8080(exposes that port for the user access):80(internal port that nginx starts by default) nginx(image to be downloaded).

-#To access Nginx page go to any browser and type http://localhost:8080
+#To access Nginx page go to any browser and type http://localhost:8080 or your ip.